looran/netscreen/README.md

 ## Dependencies

 The following software must be installed:
-* python, language in which the client is written
+* python3, language in which the client is written
-* ffmpeg, video software used for screen streaming
+* ffmpeg, video software used for screen streaming and whole screen capture
+* gstreamer, only used for capturing a single window
 * python xlib, library for display configuration

 You can install all the dependecies on Ubuntu with the following commands:
 ```
-apt install python ffmpeg
+apt install python3 ffmpeg gstreamer1.0-plugins-good
-pip install python-xlib
+pip install python-xlib python-libxdo
 ```

 # Server side